Michigan USA Travel Guide

 Both the airport and train/bus stations cater to departing travelers, offering a range of conveniences.

-No specific exit fees apply for tourists departing the U.S. By air.
+No specific exit fees apply for tourists departing from the U.S. By air.
 Airfares already include relevant taxes and fees.

-Set ASIDE 2-3 hours for airport, 30-60 minutes for train/bus stations, to handle check-in and security procedures comfortably.
+Allow 2-3 hours for airport, 30-60 minutes for train/bus stations, to handle check-in and security procedures comfortably.

 Check airline or transportation provider websites for specific policies and services prior to your departure.